hsadler/scrapers_scrapers_scrapers/README.md

 # scrapers_scrapers_scrapers

-A collection of web scrapers
+A collection of web scrapers.

+Currently includes configurable scraping for Samtrygg and Blocket rental listings.
 ---

 ## Run the app